Skip to content

 Variations for the Celesta by Twincities, the project of Long Island, NY sound artist Fletcher McDermott, is a delightfully enigmatic record for an enigmatic label.
-They each succeed in fully engaging not just the ears of the listener, but the mind and the imagination, as the most satisfying artistic endeavors do.
+They each succeed in fully engaging not just the ears of the listener, but the mind and the imagination, as the most satisfying artistic endeavours do.
 While earlier incarnations of Twincities incorporated multiple musicians and forayed across the genres of ambient, noise, and post rock, Variations for the Celesta is the sole work of McDermott and is a stunning sonic exploration of the seemingly endless possibilities offered by one simple instrument.

-Just a few seconds into the opening track, ‘prelude in E major’ the listener realizes just how stretched and modified the sounds are going to be.
+Just a few seconds into the opening track, ‘prelude in E major’ the listener realises just how stretched and modified the sounds are going to be.
 This is nothing like the instrument that renders the twinkling sounds of ‘Dance of the Sugar Plum Fairy’.
 Instead there are humming drones and variety of clicks, clangs, scratches, and whirs.
 Perhaps the most apt analogy, which the cover art for the album subtly intimates, is macro photography where ordinary subjects are rendered into captivating otherworldly objects.
 It is as if a rabbit hole into a new musical world is being opened.

 Some of the pieces in this sonic wonderland are breathtakingly beautiful, such as the second track, ‘evenings wait; the morning’s break’ or, deeper into the album, ‘the weight of the frost on a branch’.
 Others are slightly more experimental, but still alluring, such as ‘early ferns’ or ‘the sun looks quite ghostly when there’s a mist on the river and everything is quiet’.
 Some of the tracks reference material objects such as ‘faint whirs of the smallest motor’ or the highly evocative ‘a ships bell (sings)’.